Central Health Equity Policy Council

 The work ahead needs you

-In a landscape where health disparities persist, equity doesn’t just happen.
+In a landscape where health disparities persist, change doesn’t just happen.
 It’s built by people who show up, share their knowledge, use their networks, and stay committed to the long process of justice.

 If you’re looking for a place to connect your passion to real impact—this is it.